maheli-vitorino/maheli-vitorino/README.md

 - 👋 Hi, I’m @maheli-vitorino
 - 👀 I’m interested in software development
-- 🌱 I’m currently learning Systems and Data Analysys
+- 🌱 I’m currently learning Systems Development and Data Analysys
 - 💞️ I’m looking to collaborate on fullstack development
 - 📫 How to reach me https://www.linkedin.com/in/mahelivitorino